aservet1/ToDoCmd/README.md

 `cmdtodo -f tag`: If you do not provide further command line arguments (after the tag), the Menu Prompt above will be invoked.

-Different items in your list might belong to different 'categories', such as *priorities*, *upcoming exams*, *tasks that will take like 5 minutes*, *big projects that are due in a while but you should start working on them soon*, etc. The way I solved this was to write a \<tag\> on each line of a certain category.
+Different items in your list might belong to different 'categories', such as *priorities*, *upcoming exams*, *tasks that will take like 5 minutes*, *big projects that are due in a while but you should start working on them soon*, etc. The I handled this by writing a \<tag\> on each line of a certain category.
 So for my priority items, each line had \<pr\> somewhere on it.
 Then to filter out only those lines, I invoked `cmdtodo -f pr`.
 You assign whatever meaning you want to the \<tag\>s, the `cmdtodo -f` option just allows you to filter out only those entries.

 The results are printed to the console in the same format as **Viewing List Contents**.

 #### Printing Due Dates
 `cmdtodo -dd`: This one does not take any other command line arguments.
-I haven't made it so you specify which lists, so I just do it for all of them.
+I haven't made it so you specify which lists, so the program just does it for all of them.
 If anyone would like me to make it so you can actually change that, post an Issue and then I'll be happy to change it.
-I just haven't felt the need to for my uses so far.
+I just haven't really needed the speficications in my personal uses of the tool.

 Due dates are denoted in my text files by `## ... #`.
 What's in the `## ... #` doesn't matter, it can be `## monday #` or `## tomorrow #` or
 `## sat 12/14 23:59 #`.
 This command prints out all of the lists in the same manner as **Viewing List Contents** but only the lines with